-Anxiety is one of the most prevalent psychiatric disorders, affecting about one third of the population worldwide.
-People often say that exercise is the best medicine — but how does it work?
-In our Science Talks series, we will be delving into research-based evidence that shows how swimming can improve both your physical and mental well-being.
+Anxiety is one of the most prevalent psychiatric disorders, affecting about one thor d of the population worldwide.
+People often say exercise is the best medicine — but how does it work?
+In our Science Talks series, we will be delving into research-based evidence that shows how swimming can improve your physical and mental well-being.

 1. Endorphins, endorphins, endorphins!

 Aerobic exercise such as swimming increases the production of feel-good chemicals called endorphins in your brain.

 According to sports and exercise psychologist, J. Kip Matthews, Ph.D., “endorphins, which are structurally similar to the drug morphine, are considered natural painkillers often associated with opioid receptors in the brain that help minimize discomfort.”